kfung21/norcaltravels_old/doc/blog/2020-06-23_Dumb Jokes.md

 JUST DREAMING… <br/>
 *Wouldn't it be so great if we could put ourselves in the dryer for 10 minutes and come out wrinkle free and three sizes smaller?*

-TIMETO DIET <br/>
+TIME TO DIET <br/>
-*Didyou hear about the hungry clock?
+*Did you hear about the hungry clock?
 He went back four seconds.*

 PURSE SNATCHER’S DIET TIPS <br/>
-*Hey,Lady!
+*Hey, Lady!
 Want to drop 5 pounds?
 Let go of the purse.*

 WEIGHING YOUR OPTIONS <br/>
 *What do you get when you put the right amount of meat and vegetables on a scale?
 A balanced meal.*

 I DID IT! <br/>
-*I ttook a lot of willpower, but I finally gave up dieting.*
+*It took a lot of willpower, but I finally gave up dieting.*

 STOP THOSE CRAVINGS <br/>
 *How do most people curb their appetite?
 At the drive thru window.*